w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 **Cons:**

-- Transaction censorship and centralization are concerns - sequencers / layer two nodes can be compromised in this regard.
+- Transaction censorship and centralization are concerns - sequencers/layer two nodes can be compromised in this regard.
 - Challenge periods could take a substantial amount of time to pass, increasing time for the rollup to finalize onto the layer one network.